-Lauriston reservoir is a popular fishing destination 9 kilometres to the west of the small township Kyneton along Lauriston reservoir road.
-This deep domestic water supply for surrounding townships it’s home to a good population of redfin and trout.
+Welcome to the Lauriston Reservoir Fishing Guide.
+Lauriston reservoir is a popular fishing destination 9 kilometres west of township Kyneton along Lauriston reservoir road.
+This deep domestic water supply constructed in 1938 is home to a good population of redfin and trout.
+It also has become part of recent native fish species stocking and has welcomed yellowbelly and Murray cod.
 A popular spot to fish is the dam spill wall which spreads roughly 80 meters across which often has water flowing heavily into the stream below.
-Its a nice spot with walking trails, park grounds, picnics tables, BBQ’s and toilets.
-2019 marks as a significant milestone for the Lauriston reservoir which has been opened to kayaks and non powered vessles and heavily stocked with native fish species.
+It’s a nice spot with walking trails, park grounds, picnics tables, BBQ’s and toilets.
+2019 marks as a significant milestone for the Lauriston reservoir which has been opened to kayaks and non-powered vessels and heavily stocked with native fish species.

 Things to do at Lauriston Reservoir

 This is a lovely place to take the family, it has basic picnic facilities, toilets, walking trails and playgrounds.
+There is ample parking and free electric BBQs.
 The upkeep is excellent and the grounds are very clean and neatly presented.
 Many people visit this location to enjoy nature walks and birdlife spotting.
 There is ample parking at Laurtson reservoir.
 Just follow the roads through the main entrance which will take you to picnic and bbq areas with free parking available.

 Lauriston reservoir as of the 1st of August 2019 has been opened to allow kayaks, canoes and non-powered vessels.
 This opens up a whole new world to family fund and angling opportunities.